-Within Budapest, I get 4G/LTE speeds of 147Mbps download and 39Mbps upload.
-I’ve had similar coverage in Pest, in the south, and have heard from others that coverage is similar across other cities.
+Within Budapest, I get speeds of 147Mbps download and 39Mbps upload.
+I’ve had similar coverage in Pest, in the south, and have been told speeds are much the same in other cities.

 I’ve experienced reduced coverage on train trips, including temporary black spots that haven’t lasted more than 15 minutes.

-Rather than coverage, the problem you’re more likely to have is a reduced signal in some of the country’s old buildings, which have thick walls and stone cellars.
+The problem you’re more likely to have is poor signal in some old buildings, which often have thick stone walls.